A comonad for Grothendieck fibrations: Introduction

 \section{Introduction}

-Grothendieck introduced fibrations in the late 1950s for the purpose of studying descent in algebraic geometry.
-B\'enabou has developed the theory of fibered categories in the 1970s for the purpose of doing category theory over a general base topos and even over categories with finite limits.
-Unfortunately, most of this material is unpublished, but see $\mathtt{https://www2.mathematik.tu\mbox{-}darmstadt.de/^{\sim}streicher/FibCatTexts}$ for copies of handwritten original texts or the notes~\cite{StreicherT:fibc}.
-Marta Bunge was a strong advocate for his approach, see \eg \cite{BungeM:stacme,BungeM:staeic,BungeM:psetsc}.
+{Grothendieck introduced fibrations in the late 1950s for the purpose of studying descent in algebraic geometry.
+Fibred categories, as fibrations are also called, were then studied, among others, by B\'enabou, \citet{GiraudJ:cohna}, \citet{GrayJ:fibacc}, and \citet{StreetR:fibayl}.
+B\'enabou developed the theory in the 1970s for the purpose of doing category theory over a general base topos and even more generally over categories with finite limits.
+Unfortunately, most of the material is unpublished.
+Copies of original manuscripts are available online at \href{https://www2.mathematik.tu-darmstadt.de/~streicher/FibCatTexts} {{\tt www2.mathematik.tu-darmstadt.de/\~{ }streicher/FibCatTexts}}, see also the notes by \citet{StreicherT:fibc}.
+Marta Bunge was a strong advocate for his approach, see \eg \citep{BungeM:stacme,BungeM:staeic,BungeM:psetsc}.}

-In B\'enabou's 1980 lectures on Fibered Categories at Louvain-la-Neuve one finds a way of splitting an arbitrary Grothendieck fibration based on his ``fibered Yoneda lemma''.
-In the present paper we show that his method extends to the construction of a right adjoint to the forgetful functor from split fibrations over $\ct{B}$ to $\ct{Cat}/\ct{B}$.
-For a functor $F : \ct{A}\to\ct{B}$ the fiber of the associated split fibration over $I$ is given by $\ct{Cat}/\ct{B}(P_I,F)$, where $P_I : \ct{B}/I \to \ct{B}$ sends a map to $I$ to its domain, and reindexing along $u : J \to I$ is given by precomposition with $\Sigma_u : \ct{B}/J \to \ct{B}/I$.
+{An important well-known result is that cloven fibrations over a fixed base $\ct{B}$ are the pseudo-algebras for a colax idempotent 2-monad \M on $\ct{Cat}/\ct{B}$.
+Strict algebras for such 2-monad correspond to split fibrations.
+(Co)lax idempotent 2-monads were introduced by Kock in his PhD thesis~\citep{KockA:thesis}, with examples coming from colimit completion processes.
+Z\"oberlein then studied the corresponding concept for pseudo-monads in his PhD thesis~\citep{Zoberlein:doc2c}.
+The idea of a (co)lax idempotent 2-monad is to encode a property-like structure, see also \citep{KockA:monfws}.
+Indeed objects of the base can have at most one structure of pseudo-algebra for such 2-monads.}

+The free fibration on a functor was firstly constructed by Gray.
+In \citep[Theorem~3.9]{GrayJ:fibacc}, he produced a left adjoint to the forgetful functor from the category $\ct{SpFib}(\ct{B})$ of split fibrations over $\ct{B}$ and functors that preserve the cleavage on the nose into the slice category $\ct{Cat}/\ct{B}$.
+The monadicity of this forgetful functor has then been known to some extent for many years.
+A complete proof appeared recently in Chapter 9 of Johnson and Yau's book \citeyearpar{Johnson:2dimc}.
+The algebraic character of fibrations over functors was further clarified by Street, who introduced fibrations over a fixed base internal to a (suitable) 2-category as pseudo-algebras for a colax idempotent 2-monad, which generalizes the one for Grothendieck fibrations, see~\citep[pp.~118,~122]{StreetR:fibayl} where opfibrations and fibrations are respectively called 0-fibrations and 1-fibrations.

+{One of the main results of the paper is that cloven fibrations over a fixed base $\ct{B}$ are also the pseudo-coalgebras for a lax idempotent 2-comonad on $\ct{Cat}/\ct{B}$ (\thx\ref{mthm}).
+We prove this by observing that the underlying 2-functor $M$ of the 2-monad \M can be expressed as the composition of two left adjoint 2-functors.
+So that $M$ has a right 2-adjoint $N$.
+This observation is original.
+By an extension of the classical argument of \citet[Proposition~3.3]{Eilenberg:adjft}, we can conclude that $N$ underlies a lax idempotent 2-comonad $\N$ whose pseudo-coalgebras are isomorphic to the pseudo-algebras for $\M$, and thus coincide with cloven fibrations.
+We also give an explicit description of the 2-comonad $\N$ for fibrations in \rmx\ref{remdescr}, obtained via mating calculus.}